Skip to content

 However, a synchronous event requires functions to happen one after the other.
 So, function B must wait in line for function A to complete its execution before commencing its own.

-On the other hand, asynchronous programming allows users to do other things while waiting for another function to finish its processing.
+Conversely, asynchronous programming allows users to do other things while waiting for another function to finish its processing.

 How to Implement Asynchronous Programming in JavaScript